Abhinav07102001/Frontend-Assignment/README.md

 Deployed Link <https://form-builder-assignment2024.netlify.app/>.
 </br>
 </br>
-To run the code on system, download the files in the system and run on the folder in the code editor.
+To run the code on system, download the files/folders in the system, open these files/folders in the code editor.